adityashrm21/adityashrm21.github.io/_posts/2018-12-04-All-About-Gradient-Descent.md

 $$\frac{\delta}{\delta w_0} Q(x, y, w) = \frac{-2}{m} \displaystyle \sum_{i=1}^m(w_0 + w_1 x_i - y_i)$$

 I am not using the matrix notation here in which case, we will need to take transpose of appropriate matrices in order to multiply them properly.
-COnvince yourselves that these equations are what you see in the code for the gradient function implemented above (the code is using matrix algebra!).
+Convince yourselves that these equations are what you see in the code for the gradient function implemented above (the code is using matrix algebra!).
 Now we initialize the variables and parameters and run our algorithm until convergence which is defined by a tolerance value for the slope parameter ($$w_1$$).

 ```python
 # initializing variables